thyttan/EspruinoDocs/info/Gadgetbridge.md

 This will send a Global Android intent which can cause certain apps/windows to open, or can be used with apps like `Tasker`.

 *(The following is not present in Gadgetbridge version 0.68.0 published on F-droid as of 2022-08-18, but works for beta testers of "Bangle.js Gadgetbridge" on Google Play Store.
-It's also available in the [nigtly releases](https://freeyourgadget.codeberg.page/fdroid/repo/), or if [building from source](https://www.espruino.com/Gadgetbridge#building-gadgetbridge).)*
+It's also available in the [nightly releases](https://freeyourgadget.codeberg.page/fdroid/repo/), or if [building from source](https://www.espruino.com/Gadgetbridge#building-gadgetbridge).)*

 Or:

 ```
-Bluetooth.println(JSON.stringify({t:"intent", action:"android.media.action.MEDIA_PLAY_FROM_SEARCH", category:"android.intent.category.DEFAULT", target:"activity", extra:{"query":'track:"Sittin\' on the Dock of the Bay" artist:"Otis Redding"'}}))
+Bluetooth.println(JSON.stringify({t:"intent", action:"android.media.action.MEDIA_PLAY_FROM_SEARCH", category:"android.intent.category.DEFAULT", target:"activity", extra:{query:'track:"Sittin\' on the Dock of the Bay" artist:"Otis Redding"'}, flags:["FLAG_ACTIVITY_NEW_TASK"]}))
 ```

 This will search for and play the song "Sittin' on the Dock of the Bay".
 The android device will ask about what app to use.
+The flag "FLAG_ACTIVITY_NEW_TASK" is needed in order for the activity to launch in this case.

 Gadgetbridge with a Bangle.js can broadcast intents and start activities.
 Targeting of services is not yet implemented.

-The following type of information can be supplied for intents: target, action, category, package, class, mimetype, data and extra.
+The following type of information can be supplied for intents: target, action, category, package, class, mimetype, data, extra and flags.
 Values to pass with the target key are "broadcastreceiver", "activity" or "service".
 Intents will default to being broadcast if no target is specified.
+Available flags are listed in the [Android API Reference Intents page](https://developer.android.com/reference/android/content/Intent#setFlags(int)).

 Template for initiating an intent from a Bangle.js app:

 ```
-Bluetooth.println(JSON.stringify({t:"intent", target:"", action:"", category:"", package:"", class:"", mimetype:"", data:"", extra:{someKey:"someValueOrString"}, flags:[flag1,flag2,flag3,...]}));
+Bluetooth.println(JSON.stringify({t:"intent", target:"", action:"", category:"", package:"", class:"", mimetype:"", data:"", extra:{someKey:"someValueOrString",...}, flags:["flag1","flag2","flag3",...]}));
 ```

 Key/value-pairs can be omitted if they are not needed.